tabhub/tabhub.github.io/README.md

 * TabHub v2.1
 * Chrome/Edge 94

+and TabHub supports importing OPML to add RSS resources.

 ### Getting Started Guide

 They say "A picture is worth a thousand words" ;)